Patricia Hill Collins: References in other academic spheres

-Representation of Media
+Representation of media

 In 2009, a video from the C-Span website titled "BookTV: Patricia Hill Collins, author "Another Kind of Public Education" Collins takes a visit to "Busboys & Poets", a restaurant/bookstore/theater located in Washington DC and provided an hour and 16 minutes-long "book talk" regarding her book Another Kind of Public Education.
 As the website describes the video: "Professor Collins posits that public education is heavily influenced by the media and by the continuing influence of institutional racism and she examines ways in which schools perpetuate racism and other forms of social inequality.
 Professor Collins also read passages from her book and responded to questions from members of the audience."

 In 2012, a video from the YouTube website titled "Dr. Patricia Hill Collins Delivers 2012 Graduate Commencement Address", Collins gives the commencement address at Arcadia University on Thursday, May 17, 2012, when she received an honorary doctorate.
 She provides stories of her past from growing up in Philadelphia, her and her parents' struggles, and being in a school that predominately caters to middle-class white students.
 She also touches upon breaking her silence and how she came about using her voice as a critical instrument to make social change.

 In 2014, a video from the YouTube website titled "Patricia Hill Collins at Grand Valley State University February 2014".
 Collins gives a talk to undergraduate students from Grand Valley State University in which she expresses her concern of mainstream colorblindness, especially focusing on issues of racial profiling (regarding African Americans) [regarding Trayvon Martin] and tackling other issues regarding race, sex, class, etc. Additionally, Collins reads mini excerpts from her book Black Feminist Thought.
 The website description is: "On February 26, 2014, Grand Valley State University's Office of Multicultural Affairs, Women's Center and LGBT Resource Center hosted Patricia Hill Collins as part of ongoing Intersections programming.
-Patricia Hill Collins presented "We Who Believe in Freedom Cannot Rest: Lessons from Black Feminism."
+Patricia Hill Collins presented "We Who Believe in Freedom Cannot Rest: Lessons from Black Feminism".

-In 2015, a YouTube video titled "Patricia Hill Collins Keynote at 2015 Social Theory Forum @ UMass Boston".
-Collins visits University of Massachusetts Boston and gives a presentation regarding the sociological theory mainly focusing on intersectionality's challenges and the critical inquiries.
+In 2015, Collins visited University of Massachusetts Boston and gave a presentation regarding sociological theory, mainly focusing on intersectionality's challenges and the critical inquiries.